voxmedia/rich-text-ruby/README.md

 **Both `build` and `apply` receive the same arguments:**

-- `el`: the new `Nokogiri::XML::Node` instance being rendered.
+- `el`: the new [Nokogiri::XML::Node](https://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/XML/Node) instance being rendered.
 Its tag type is already set by the formatting rule.
 - `op`: the `RichText::Op` instance being rendered.
 You may references its `attributes` and `value`.
 - `ctx`: an optional context object passed via `delta.to_html(render_context: obj)`.
-Providing a render context allows data to be shared across all formatting.
+Providing a render context allows data to be shared across all formatting functions.